Degree in Health Engineering La Salle Campus Barcelona

 Description

 The main goal of this course is to transfer concepts of assistive robotics.
-Assistive robotics is the area within robotics devoted to assisting or supporting to people in their daily lives.
+Assistive robotics is the area within robotics devoted to assisting or supporting people in their daily lives.
 Application examples of such systems range from promoting the development of motor or cognitive abilities, anxiety reduction or providing companionship to helping end-users performing repetitive tasks.
 Given that this type of robotics is devoted to people, the social aspect has a crucial role, and as consequence, robots must be capable of replying to human beings in a similar way.
 In this course, we will start reviewing basic concepts of robotics in general to familiarize the students with the terminology.
 We will next introduce concepts of assistive robotics: What is it?
 What characterizes assistive robotics?
 Where can we apply it?
 Finally, and as the main section of the course, we will review international academic works related to assistive robotics to analyze in depth the ideas and usefulness of the field.
-At the end of the course, the students should be capable of identifying those situations where assistive robotics can become part of a solution, as well as designing the main functionalities and features the robotic system should cover to respond to some of the end-users’ needs.
+At the end of the course, the students should be capable of identifying those situations where assistive robotics can become part of a solution, as well as designing the main functionalities and features the robotic system should cover to respond to some of the end-users' needs.

 Type Subject